Start/Evaluate

 Possibility 4: Insufficient preparation

 An established violinist once said that for every second of music he would perform, he needed to practice 3 minutes.
 The fact is that, even if we have skill, we may still need to prepare ourselves to do something specific.
-This is not a rule, it depends on the level of mastery of the skill; There are people who sit at a piano and play a sheet of music that they have never seen before.
+This is not a rule, it depends on the level of mastery of the skill; there are people who sit at a piano and play a sheet of music that they have never seen before.
 Although we make decisions every day, we eventually come across some that challenge us, that are beyond the current limits of our abilities.

-Hard (4): Insufficient preparation
+Difficult (4): Insufficient preparation

 An example is on Windows: when a video, for example, is in full screen, sometimes the taskbar is on top of it.
 The solution, or at least a solution, is to go to Task Manager and restart Windows Explorer.